jacl-will/dn-project-1/README.md

 __How to contribute__
 ---------------------
-The code is connected to a db.json file rather than an established API.
+The code is connected to a db.json file.
 In order to contribute to this project you would need to download JSON server.

-_Setting up JSON Server_
+_Setting up JSON Server_:
+---
-Information gathered from [https://www.digitalocean.com/community/tutorials/json-server] To install JSON Server you will enter the below command into your terminal
+Information gathered from [https://www.digitalocean.com/community/tutorials/json-server] To install JSON Server you will enter the below command into your terminal.

  `$ npm install -g json-server`

- Now you shoud be able to create a mock json server or add to the one listed in the db.json file.
+ Now you shoud be able to create a mock json server or add to the one listed within the db.json file.
+To do this you would format the data as follows:

+ `"dates": [
+    {
+      "id": #,
+      "dateName": "Name of date idea",
+      "description": "Description of date idea."
+    },
+    {
+      "id": #,
+      "dateName": "Name of date idea",
+      "description": "Description of date idea."
+    },]}`

 In order to view the app with the information being pulled from the db.json file you will need to enter the following command:

 `json-server --watch db.json`

 This will open up the app with the fetched information from the json file.